Who to captain in FPL? That is the question that millions of Fantasy Premier League managers ask themselves 38 times in one season.

 The fixture (60 %)

-The fixture is far the most important factor for us when picking the captain.
+We think that the fixture is by far the most important factor for us when picking the FPL captain.

 Because the fixture is the only thing we can predict with 100 % certainty.